mattsjohnston/Stitch/README.md

-# Stitch 1.0.0-beta
+# Stitch

 Stitch is a lightweight framework for adding interaction to your Framer prototypes directly from your Sketch designs.
+[View Demo](http://share.framerjs.com/14cxtooumuwv/)

-Use the built-in components (currently only `scroll`), or build your own on top of Stitch and share them with the community!
+Use the built-in components, or build your own on top of Stitch and share them with the community!

 This is an early beta - feedback welcome.